ratfactor/ziglings/README.md

 ## Intended Audience

-This will probably be quite difficult if you've _never_ programmed before.
+This will probably be difficult if you've _never_ programmed before.
-However, no specific programming experience is required.
-And in particular, you are _not_ expected to know C or other "systems programming" language.
+But no specific programming experience is required.
+And in particular, you are _not_ expected to have any prior experience with "systems programming" or a "systems" level language such as C.

 Each exercise is self-contained and self-explained.
 However, you're encouraged to also check out these Zig language resources for more detail: